Vyral/base-template/_posts/2019-05-02-why-mortgage-calculators-arent-all-created-equal.md

 This may be news to you, but the millions of mortgage calculators you can find online aren’t all created equal. **Whether it’s the questions they ask, their interest rates, or their calculations in giving you a monthly payment, they’re all different in one way or another.** One thing most will not do, though, is calculate your private mortgage insurance, or PMI.

 To further illustrate this point, I recently spoke to a client whose agent had done a calculation for her straight from his phone, and the mortgage payment his calculator arrived at was $1,600.
-For my part, I adjusted the pre-approval letter for her and told her what her estimated payment would be in order to close. **Even with the exact same interest rate as what her agent used, my estimate came out to be $150 more. **
+For my part, I adjusted the pre-approval letter for her and told her what her estimated payment would be in order to close. \*\*Even with the exact same interest rate as what her agent used, my estimate came out to be $150 more. \*\*

 {% include pullquote.html %}

 Most calculators you find online will use a calculation of 1.25% of the purchase price of the home for the annual taxes and will, in turn, amortize that monthly.
 Knowing this, I pulled the property tax bills and used the exact taxes.
-Better still, I was able to quote her PMI at a lower rate. &nbsp;
+Better still, I was able to quote her PMI at a lower rate.

 This calculator wasn’t factoring in HOA dues, and for this client, they were $50 a month, nor had it taken her PMI into account because she wasn’t putting 20% down.
 My client liked the sound of a $1,600 payment and was excited to make an offer, but when she learned that the payment would be over $1,700, it gave her pause.